What it is without the legal fog

 The practical pressure arrives before any formal review.
 Customers ask for documentation.
 Internal legal teams ask for justification.
 Buyers ask how the system is governed.
 Teams need something better than a loose explanation.

-That is why the right preparation target is not a slogan about compliance.
+That is why the right preparation target is not a slogan about regulation.
 It is a dossier that holds together under review.

 Where companies usually struggle